Nature's Variety Prairie Homestyle Review

 Moving on, we have potassium chloride.
 Potassium chloride is a potassium supplement.

-The remaining ingredients in this Prairie Homestyle Cans recipe are unlikely to affect the overall rating of the product.
+The remaining ingredients in this Prairie Homestyle recipe are unlikely to affect the overall rating of the product.

 Our analysis of the ingredients show that this product derives a considerable amount of protein from non-meat ingredients.
 This is an undesirable property because plant based protein often lacks many of the necessary amino acids required by dogs.
 This property is typically found in lower quality products.